Rhins of Galloway: Geography and climate

-The Rhins are exposed to the westerlies from the Atlantic, and thus receives a lot of rainfall (around 1000 mm per year); this has led to the peninsula being principally used for farming, with the relatively flat land offering good dairy and beef production.
+The Rhins are exposed to the westerlies from the Atlantic and thus receive a lot of rainfall (around 1000 mm per year); this has led to the peninsula being principally used for farming, with the relatively flat land offering good dairy and beef production.
 As the land is almost surrounded by sea, its temperature is significantly stabilised by the North Atlantic drift, which cools the land in summer and warms it in winter.
 Thus there are few severe frosts.
 This allows the survival of numerous tropical palms and flora which otherwise could not exist this far north.
 Examples of these tropical plants can be seen at the Logan Botanic Garden.

-The natural geography of the Rhins has led directly to the use of the area for development: the entire peninsula acts as a huge breakwater against the currents of the North Channel and to a lesser extent the Atlantic.
+The natural geography of the Rhins has led directly to the use of the area for development: the entire peninsula acts as a huge breakwater against the currents of the North Channel and, to a lesser extent, the Atlantic.
 This creates relatively calm and safe navigable waters in Loch Ryan and Luce Bay.
 They are notably used by the ferries that sail to Belfast and Larne, which were originally based at Portpatrick.
-As the ships became larger they required larger protective harbours, and the exposed Portpatrick was no longer suitable, so they moved to the shelter of Loch Ryan from where they still sail today.
+As the ships became larger, they required larger protective harbours, and the exposed Portpatrick was no longer suitable, so they moved to the shelter of Loch Ryan from where they still sail today.

-The southernmost point of the Rhinns is also the southernmost point in Scotland, the Mull of Galloway.
-Here the land and rocky cliffs support a diverse range of animals and plants, with the Mull area designated a Site of Special Scientific Interest and also a RSPB nature reserve.
-Razorbills, guillemots and puffins are three of the bird species which nest on the steep cliffs.
+The southernmost point of the Rhins is also the southernmost point in Scotland, the Mull of Galloway.
+Here the land and rocky cliffs support a diverse range of animals and plants, with the Mull area designated a Site of Special Scientific Interest and also an RSPB nature reserve.
+Razorbills, guillemots, and puffins are three bird species that nest on the cliffs.

-Just north of the Mull, south Rhins, the land narrows significantly, forming an isthmus dividing two bays (the East and West Tarbets).
-In ancient times boats were brought ashore and moved across the isthmus by manpower, with the aid of log rollers and lubrication.
-This purpose of all this effort was to avoid navigating around the Mull with its dangerous currents.
+The land narrows significantly north of the Mull, south of Rhins, forming an isthmus dividing two bays (the East and West Tarbets).
+In ancient times boats were brought ashore and moved across the isthmus by human resources, with the aid of log rollers and lubrication—all this effort aimed to avoid navigating around the Mull with its dangerous currents.

 The Southern Upland Way begins in the Rhins at Portpatrick and winds its way through the area on its long journey east across Scotland to its finish at Cockburnspath.